-- Would you be willing to let people from your church be fully released into the harvest?
+- Would you be willing to let more people be fully released into the harvest?

 |A movement can only grow as fast as its leadership base is growing.

-The number one reason why movements stall is because the person leading is a bottleneck by not training new leaders
+The number one reason why movements stall is because the person leading is a bottleneck by not training and releasing new leaders

 2. THE FIVE LEVELS OF SIMPLE CHURCH LEADERSHIP